gravitational/gravity/docs/5.x/testplan.md

 #### Enterprise Edition

+- [ ] Run the same tests as for OSS version.
-- [ ] Verify same things as with open-source but `get.gravitational.io` should be used as repository.
+  - [ ] Verify `get.gravitational.io` instead of `hub.gravitational.io` was used as a remote repository.

 - [ ] Log into some Ops Center (could be local dev one).
 ```bash